|Nutrition Facts (per serving)|

 Heat the oven to 375 F (190 C).

-Pat the chicken dry.
+Pat the chicken dry inside and outside.
 Place lemon halves and bay leaves in the chicken cavity.
 Tie the legs together with kitchen string.

 In a small bowl, mix together the olive oil, rosemary, and salt.
 Rub mixture over the entire chicken.